 Dashlane will then offer you two different back-up solutions in case you lose your mobile device or cannot use it anymore:

 Choose a back-up phone number.
-If you lose your mobile device, we will send a code to that number that will allow you to disable Two-Factor Authentication.
-The back-up number cannot be changed later unless Two-Factor Authentication is disabled in your Dashlane account.
-If you have changed your cell number, you need to disable Two-Factor Authentication first and then re-enable it with your new phone number.
+If you lose your mobile device, we will send a code to that number that will allow you to disable two-factor authentication.
+The back-up number cannot be changed later unless two-factor authentication is disabled in your Dashlane account.
+If you have changed your mobile phone number, you need to disable two-factor authentication and re-enable it with your new phone number.

 On Windows or Mac OS X

-- Enter your master password and click on Log in;
+- Enter your Master Password and click Log in.

-- At last, enter the 6-digit security code that has just been generated by your Two-Factor Authentication app on your mobile device (example above) and click on Log in once again.
+- Finally, enter the 6-digit security code that has just been generated by your two-factor authentication app (example above) and click Log in once again.

 - Finally, switch back to Dashlane, paste the 6-digit security code there and tap on Log in.

-If your security code does not work, make sure it is still valid in the application and that you do all this quickly enough, as new codes are generated every 30 seconds by your Two-Factor Authentication app.
+If your security code does not work, make sure it is still valid in the application, and that you perform these steps fast enough, as new codes are generated every 30 seconds by your two-factor authentication app.